• Home

 Side view of an autumn inspired decorated mantel5 Steps to a Beautifully Decorated Fall Fireplace Mantel

 Readers often ask me how I come up with my ideas and execute them.
 I worked in retail display for many years.
 The job gave me lots of practice creating displays and vignettes on store shelves and ledges, using only the contents in a prop room to create them.
-I had to be resourceful and learned a lot of ways to make the same items look different so they would continue to entice shoppers.

 To change the look and style of my mantel, I simply play around with the items I have chosen, along with applying the “basic elements of design” until a new look emerges with which I am happy.

-You can do the same thing with the items you own to create a beautiful Fall mantel in your home, simply by following basic design principles.
 These elements all work in conjunction with each other.
 Together they are what turns a bunch of decorative stuff into an eye-pleasing statement and makes you a designer.

 This year when decorating your mantel for Fall try using these…